ilent2/ott/README.md

 by vector spherical wave functions, functions for calculating forces and torques, and examples.

-This is our first public release of this code.
-It's behind schedule and more hurried than planned.
-Who knows what bugs lurk within?
+This release incorporates many of the previous bug fixes.
+However, as always this is a work in progress and may contain bugs from the new code.
+Bugs you discover may prevent the correct results from being obtained.
 Let us know what you find.

-We're still sorting out incompatibilities between `example_landscape.m` and `example_cube.m` and recent changes.
-These will appear in an update as soon as possible.

 Installation
 ------------